build-server-protocol/build-server-protocol/docs/bsp.md

 ### Build Target Identifier

-A unique identifier for a target.
+A unique identifier for a target, usually the project base directory.

 ```scala
 trait BuildTargetIdentifer {